sagemath/trac_to_gh/Issue 9346.md

 # Issue 9346: sage_fortran no longer works for 32-bit builds on Solaris.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9346

 Original creator: drkirkby